vasudha-2131/FUTURE_UX_02/README.md

 # FUTURE_UX_02
-📄 Mobile App UI Design Rationale: Aura Yoga Studio
+📄 Mobile App UI Design Rationale: Aura Yoga Studio Aura Yoga Studio is a modern ,mobile first appoitmentt booking application designed to create a seamless scheduling experience for wellness enthusiasts.
+Built with a cohesive visual brand identity, the app combines an organic,calming aesthetic with highly intuitive usability to minimize friction from onboarding to final confirmation .

 👥 1.
 Target Users
 The target audience for Aura Yoga Studio consists of health-conscious individuals, busy working professionals, and fitness enthusiasts who value wellness but have limited time.